Wu jianxiong Uni C8xhlza E unsplash

 R&D Tax Reliefs

 The new Labour government's manifesto, while emphasising the need to support innovation and business growth, did not specifically mention the R&D tax relief regime.
+However, following the International Investment summit on 14 October, Rachel Reeves confirmed that the current rates of R&D reliefs will be maintained.

-Similarly, the recent Research and Development Communication Forum (RDCF) meeting provided no indication of changes in the upcoming October budget.
+The recent Research and Development Communication Forum (RDCF) meeting provided no indication of changes in the upcoming October budget.
 HMRC has noted that the new ministers are still familiarising themselves with the R&D tax relief regime and are showing strong interest.

-Whilst we predict no major changes in the forthcoming budget, future amendments cannot be ruled out.
+Whilst we predict no major changes in the forthcoming Autumn Budget, future amendments cannot be ruled out.
 HMRC is currently conducting another Random Enquiry Process to assess the impact of recent changes on error and fraud levels.
 Despite improvements, with error and fraud rates forecast to have halved, they are still considered too high, making future changes likely to address these concerns.

 Stay informed and prepared